syoonjeong7/syoonjeong7/README.md

 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...well
 - 📫 How to reach me ...well
-- Just wanted to say "Hi!:)"
+- Just wanted to say "Hi! :-)"

 <!---
 syoonjeong7/syoonjeong7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.